raifdmueller/practical-llm-field-notes/03-what-doesnt-work.md

 # What Doesn't Work

-> **💡 Motivation:** Understand fundamental limitations of LLMs and avoid unrealistic expectations.
->
-> **📝 Content:** Core limitations that persist even with tools and integrations.
-Areas where traditional approaches remain superior.

 > **⚠️ Note:** Many limitations from 2023-2024 are now solvable with MCP (Model Context Protocol) and tool integration.
 This section focuses on remaining fundamental constraints.

 ---